sorbet/sorbet/website/docs/error-reference.md

 ## 7045

-Sorbet sometimes assumes an expression has a certain type—even when it has no guarantee that it's correct in that assumption—because the assumption will be correct in almost every case and the making the assumption allows for omitting an explicit type annotation.
+Sorbet sometimes assumes an expression has a certain type—even when it has no guarantee whether that's the case—because the assumption will be correct almost all the time and assuming the type means not having to given an explicit type annotation.

 This error is reported when those assumptions are wrong.
-Rather than go back and attempt to invalidate the assumption and re-do work it already did under the wrong assumption, it reports an error asking the user to provide an explicit type annotation so that no assumption is necessary in the first place.
+Rather than go back and attempt to invalidate the assumption by redoing work it already did (but this time under the correct assumptions), it reports an error asking the user to provide an explicit type annotation so that no assumption is necessary in the first place.
+This enables Sorbet to finish type checking quickly on large codebases.

 To fix this error, provide an explicit annotation (or simply accept the [autocorrect suggestion](cli.md#accepting-autocorrect-suggestions)).

-Why does Sorbet work this way?
-Redoing work is slow, especially in a large
-codebase: Sorbet can be much faster if it can make an assumption and then only check whether the assumption was correct later on, whenever doing that check is cheapest to do.

 For more information, read
 [Why does Sorbet sometimes need type annotations?](why-type-annotations.md).